Varun-Mulchandani/Reddit-Flair-Classifier/README.md

 Matplotlib, Seaborn and Wordcloud were used.
 Takeaway:

-1)Most authors, with many submissions, made them with similar flairs.
+1) Most authors, with many submissions, made them with similar flairs.
 This motivated me to include it in the input sentence along with a seperator.

-2)Submissions with flair 'politics' had the highest scores.
+2) Submissions with flair 'politics' had the highest scores.

-3)Initially, each flair had around 200 - 250 submissions making for a well balanced dataset.
+3) Initially, each flair had around 200 - 250 submissions making for a well balanced dataset.

-4)Submissions with different flairs had similar character level distributions.
+4) Submissions with different flairs had similar character level distributions.

-5)Submissions with each flair had some common words which was visualised using word cloud.
+5) Submissions with each flair had some common words which was visualised using word cloud.
 For example:
 - Submissions with flair 'Politics' had words 'Government','India','BJP', etc. occuring more often than others.

 # Building Models (Training and Testing):
 The following are the models I have trained on the data.
 I decided to stick to the one which gave the highest accuracy while describing how I overcame the various issues faced.

 1)Multi channel CNN
+ - Gave lower training as well as testing accuracy than the Stacked LSTM Model and therefore I decided to discontinue working on this model.

 2)BERT - english, uncased(24, 1024, 16)
+ - Gave similar validation accuracy as the initial Stacked LSTM Network but took 1.5 hours for each epoch and therefor I decided to discontinue working on this model.

 3)Stacked LSTM Network:
 Notebook - Final_LSTM.ipynb